omertzroya/Auto-linkedin-liker-JS/README.md

-# Click All Like Buttons Script
+# Click All Like Buttons Script Linkedin

 This script automates the process of clicking all "Like" buttons on a webpage.
 It continuously scrolls down the page, waits for new content to load, and clicks all "Like" buttons that haven't been clicked yet.